Outsourced-Logic/Skipper/README.md

 This enhances accessibility on platforms like YouTube by allowing users with disabilities to minimize repetitive manual interactions, a feature that is intentionally lacking in most paid accesibility software that we researched.

+Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
+After doing some research, I found that the issue I was dealing with was shared by users of common accesibility software due to an intentional gap in the design of the software.
+Due to this issue, many users download ad-blockers, although this brings a new handful of issues with it!

+With this in mind, Skipper aims to tackle various common issues found in existing options by implementing solutions to these issues in our core design.

-Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance software of any kind.
+Skipper is not designed, intended, or marketed as an ad-blocker of any kind.

 <h1>Why Skipper?</h1>